California

 - Tax identification number, passport number, or military identification number

-A breach of a username or email address combined with a password or security question and answer also triggers notification.
+A breach of a username or email address combined with a password or security question and answer also requires notification.

 Notification Timeline and Requirements

-The notification must be written in plain language with a font size of at least 10 points and must include five sections: "What Happened," "What Information Was Involved," "What We Are Doing," "What You Can Do," and "For More Information."
+The required notice must be written in plain language, use a minimum 10-point font, and contain five labeled sections: "What Happened," "What Information Was Involved," "What We Are Doing," "What You Can Do," and "For More Information."

 California's Delete Act and the DROP Platform